-Today, Texas manufacturing has evolved into a variety of mature, dynamic industries including aerospace, aviation, automotive, information & computer tech, advanced tech & manufacturing, biotech, and more.
+While the manufacturing industry has changed significantly, the power propelling it forward has not.
+Texas manufacturing has evolved into a variety of dynamic industries including aerospace, aviation, automotive, information technology, biotech, and more.

-Key manufacturers in North Texas alone include corporate giants Lockheed Martin, Texas Instruments, Raytheon, General Motors, Frito-Lay, Alcon Laboratories and Bell Helicopter – and that’s just the beginning of the state’s stellar story.
+Key manufacturers in North Texas alone include Lockheed Martin, Texas Instruments, Raytheon, General Motors, Frito-Lay, Alcon Laboratories and Bell Helicopter — many of which continue to expand.

 The Lone Star State also boasts innovative workforce training programs which include the state-funded Skills Development Fund.
 This fund helps provide local, customized training curriculum via partnerships between Texas businesses and public community and technical colleges.

-And finally, a top-notch higher education system, encompassing universities as well as state, community, technical colleges and more, ensures a vibrant pipeline of talent for tomorrow’s business needs.
+Additionally, a top-notch higher education system of universities as well as state, community, and technical colleges, ensure a vibrant pipeline of talent.

-Lower taxes and less stringent regulations make Texas a perennial favorite for manufacturers on the move.
-The state’s highly competitive tax climate is free of corporate and personal income tax, and offers one of the lowest tax burdens in the nation.
-Texas is also a right-to-work state.
+Manufacturers on the move consider Texas a top contender for relocation, thanks to its lower taxes and less stringent regulations.
+The right-to-work state is free of corporate and personal income tax and offers one of the lowest tax burdens in the nation.

 Additional business advantages include sales tax exemption for manufacturing machinery and equipment and R&D-related materials, software, and equipment, as well as franchise tax exemption to manufacturers, sellers, or installers of solar energy devices.
-Property tax abatements, permitting fee waivers, local cash grants and local funding are also available to assist companies looking to relocate or expand in the state.
+Companies looking to relocate or expand in the state can also take advantage of property tax abatements, permitting fee waivers, local cash grants, and local funding.

 Together, this fusion of road, rail and air assets translate into major market access and proximity to trade routes for manufacturers whose operations may be dependent upon quick access to Mexico and other critical logistical factors.

-Texas has long been known for its supportive business environment.
-From its affordability and resource-rich land to its regulatory flexibility, the state seeks to promote manufacturing growth and progress through pro-business policies.
+From its affordability and resource-rich land to its regulatory flexibility, Texas seeks to promote manufacturing growth and progress through pro-business policies.

-According to the National Association of Manufacturers (NAM), manufacturers in Texas account for 14.5 percent of the total output in the state, employing 7.3 percent of the workforce.
-Total output from manufacturing was $238.38 billion in 2014, according to NAM’s 2016 data.
+According to the National Association of Manufacturers (NAM), manufacturers in Texas account for 13.3 percent of the total output in the state, employing 7.1 percent of the workforce.
+Total output from manufacturing was $226.16 billion in 2017, with an average annual compensation of $82,544 in 2016, according to NAM’s 2018 data.

 Strategic state economic development initiatives, coupled with a genuine commitment at the local level to foster business growth, are helping manufacturers succeed in an evolving world and are certain to keep Texas on the leading edge of industry progress.